jakey-wan-kenobi/yay/README.md

 **Why is 'request' still a dependency?
 We're failing without it, but don't seem to use it anywhere?**

+#### `npm run up` will upload files from local yay directory to /home/yay

+This allows you to...

+1. Run `nodemon server.js` on the server
+2. Make your changes locally and save them
+3. Go into local terminal and run `npm run up`
+4. Watch the server restart on the remote (live) server

+So now there's no need to sync local and remote scripts by copy/pasting.
+Next step would be to auto-upload the changes on save (either a watch script, or with something like save-commands for atom editor).

 **Process for Deploying to Remote Server**
 1. Clone bare repo on the server itself (so it's just .git file sitting in there)